Anna of the Five Towns: "The Five Towns"

-In reality Stoke-on-Trent is an amalgamation (in 1910) of six towns: in order from northwest to southeast, the towns are Tunstall, Burslem, Hanley, Stoke, Fenton and Longton.
+In reality, Stoke-on-Trent is an amalgamation (in 1910) of six towns: in order from northwest to southeast, the towns are Tunstall, Burslem, Hanley, Stoke, Fenton and Longton.
 "The Five Towns" is a name given to it in novels by Arnold Bennett, who was born in Hanley and lived in the district.
 He said that he believed "Five Towns" was more euphonious than "Six Towns", so he omitted Fenton (sometimes referred to as "the forgotten town").
 He called Stoke "Knype" but used recognisable aliases for the other four towns.

 Plot

-Anna lives with her young step-sister Agnes and her twice-widowed father, Ephraim Tellwright, in Bursley.
+Anna lives with her young step-sister, Agnes, and her twice-widowed father, Ephraim Tellwright, in Bursley.
 Once an active preacher and teacher in the Methodist movement, her father has become a domestic tyrant and, through his miserly attitude to money, a fairly wealthy man.

 On her 21st birthday, Tellwright unceremoniously hands over to Anna an unexpected inheritance from her grandmother: several parcels of shares along with rented residential and industrial property that he has carefully hoarded and re-invested over the years.
 Anna is now a rich woman but she has no experience in business and financial dealings, save the management of the household expenses her father reluctantly hands her every week.

 She visits the rundown ‘building’ (earthenware manufactory) operated by Titus and Willie Price, which she now owns.
 The Prices’ business is grossly in debt and they claim to be unable to pay the arrears, but manage to give Anna ten pounds.
 She is also invited to visit the up-to-date and prosperous works of Henry Mynors and is advised by her father to invest in this as a sleeping partner.
-She is well aware that Mynors, who she knows through shared church activities, is in love with her but is unsure of her own feelings.
+She is well aware that Mynors, whom she knows through shared church activities, is in love with her but is unsure of her own feelings.

 Anna is invited to visit the Isle of Man by Alderman and Mrs Sutton, who see Anna as a suitable friend for their over-indulged daughter, Beatrice.
 Mynors is also invited.
-By the end of the visit, Anna and Henry are engaged to be married, but Anna still harbours secret feelings for Willie Price, who she also knows well from the Methodist movement.
+By the end of the visit, Anna and Henry are engaged to be married, but Anna still harbours secret feelings for Willie Price, whom she also knows well from the Methodist movement.